yanyabo111/vagrant/README.md

 Vagrant box

-## full environment for rails development
+## full development environment for rails
-- use nginx and unicorn
+- use nginx and unicorn as server
+    - create source/ruby/config/ folder fisrt, to make unicorn work
-- use mysql
+- use mysql and redis as database

 - haml default support

 ## use host proxy to speed up network connection